devfrx/modex/docs/guide/modpacks.md

 1. **From Library** — Click **Add from Library**, select mods, confirm
 2. **From CurseForge** — Click **Browse CurseForge**, search and add directly

-### Dependency Checking
+### Dependency Awareness

-Click **Check Dependencies** to analyze mod compatibility:
+ModEx tracks dependencies automatically:
-- Identifies missing required dependencies
+- Warns when removing mods that others depend on
-- Shows optional dependencies you might want
+- Shows dependency impact when disabling mods
-- Lists incompatible mod combinations
+- The **Health** tab identifies compatibility issues

 ## Profiles